MeProjectStudio/pteroctl/README.md

 pteroctl setup --url https://panel.example.com --api-key ptlc_0123456789ABCDEFGHIJKlmnopqr
 ```
 This would create `pteroctl.json` file with specified credentials.
 This design allows reuse of config file.
-For example, we can be added it as CI/CD variable to the pipeline.
+For example, it can be added to CI/CD pipeline.

 Alternatively you can pass `-u` and `-k` options for each command explicitly.
 ### Send commands